 Fluorescent lamps became widely used in multiple applications in the late 1930s and it was not long before testing was begun to find a way to protect against lamp breakage.
 Results of that testing for fluorescent lamps, including plastic sleeves, are still employed today and are commonly found in “big box” stores such as Home Depot, Lowes, etc.

 Protecting against lamp breakage in food preparation was not only a key focus, but it became mandated.
 According to the FDA: “…light bulbs shall be shielded, coated, or otherwise shatter-resistant in areas where there is exposed food; clean equipment, utensils, and linens; or unwrapped single-service and single-use articles.”

-The use of ultraviolet disinfection, has a broad range of applications and has seen strong growth in heating, ventilation, air conditioning and refrigeration (HVACR) systems in markets such as healthcare, pharmaceutical, food preparation/production and commercial buildings.
-Because UV-C lamps are fragile in nature and with ASHRAE’s recommendation to shut down HVAC systems for 15 minutes should a lamp break occur (see side bar), there has been a growing interest to protect against the breakage of lamps in their HVACR equipment by building owners and managers.
+The use of ultraviolet disinfection has a broad range of applications and has seen strong growth in heating, ventilation, air conditioning and refrigeration (HVACR) systems in markets such as healthcare, pharmaceutical, food preparation/production and commercial buildings.
+Because ASHRAE recommends shutting down HVAC systems for 15 minutes should a lamp break occur, there has been a growing interest in protecting against the breakage of lamps by building owners and managers.

-However the common strategies used for fluorescent lamp, primarily plastic sleeves, won’t work for UV-C lamps.
-The material that is used to protect fluorescent lamps blocks UV-C energy transmission.
+However, the common strategies used for protecting fluorescent lamps, primarily plastic sleeves, will not work for UV-C lamps.
+The material that is often used to protect fluorescent lamps blocks UV-C energy transmission.